Lending on Trust Deed Investments

-The trustee sells the home by the foreclosure process.
-The important part is that the trustee holds the title AND there is no court of law involved.
+The trustee sells the home through the foreclosure process.
+The important part is that the trustee holds the title, and no court of law is involved.
 This is called a non-judicial foreclosure.
-No court, attorney, judge, jury is needed.
+No court, attorney, judge, or jury is needed.
 With a “power of sale” clause, the borrower has authorized the trustee to conduct a non-judicial foreclosure in the event of default.
-The trustee just does it and when completed the new owner receives a Trustee Deed.
-Foreclosure can start 1 day after the borrower is late and the borrower has only 90 days to make the back payments, make the Loan current and pay any fees for foreclosure or late fees.
-At day 91 the home can be sold at foreclosure and the ownership is transferred and the original owner is out.
-(Please note as a result of the Dodd–Frank Wall Street Reform and Consumer Protection Act the foreclosure process for owner-occupied loans has substantially changed.
+The trustee just does it, and when completed, the new owner receives a Trustee Deed.
+Foreclosure can start one day after the borrower is late, and the borrower has only 90 days to make the back payments, make the Loan current, and pay any fees for foreclosure or late fees.
+On day 91, the home can be sold at foreclosure, transferred ownership, and the original owner is out.
+(Please note that the Dodd-Frank Wall Street Reform and Consumer Protection Act has substantially changed the foreclosure process for owner-occupied loans.
 Please contact Attorney/Professional for more details.)

 This is very quick and harsh on the borrower, but the borrower has one benefit.
 This benefit, in most cases, is that if the home is sold for less than the amount owed, a deficiency, the borrower is off the hook.
 Arizona is a non-deficiency state, but some states are not, and some Deed of Trust does not qualify for this exemption.
 In this situation, the lender usually sues the borrower for the deficiency.
-In Arizona a non-deficiency state, there is usually no law suit for the deficiency.
+In Arizona, a non-deficiency state, there is typically no lawsuit for the deficiency.

-Another problem for the borrower is if there is a deficiency this is called a taxable event.
-What this means is that the deficiency is considered income to the borrower and the borrower has to declare this as income on their income tax return.
+Another problem for the borrower is if there is a deficiency.
+This is called a taxable event.
+This means that the deficiency is considered income to the borrower, and the borrower has to declare this as income on their income tax return.
 For example, if the original amount owed was $100,000 and the home sold at a foreclosure auction for $75,000, there is a deficiency (gap) of $25,000.
-The lender cannot sue for this amount they lost.
-We are a non deficiency state.
+The lender cannot sue for the amount they lost.
+We are a nondeficiency state.
 However, the US Government does not care and will want you to declare this as income on your tax return.
-(At the time of this writing, in most cases the US Government is not requiring this, but his can change).
+(In most cases, the US Government does not require this at the time of this writing, but this can change).

 Deeds of Trust are the most common instrument used in the financing of real estate purchases in Alaska, Arizona, Arkansas, California, Colorado, the District of Columbia, Idaho, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, Oregon, Tennessee, Texas, Utah, Virginia, Washington, and West Virginia, whereas most other states use Loans.

-The time periods for the “trustee’s sale” or “power of sale” foreclosure process vary dramatically between jurisdictions.
+The periods for the “trustee’s sale” or “power of sale” foreclosure process vary dramatically between jurisdictions.
 Some states have noticeably short timelines.
-For example, in Virginia, it can be as short as two weeks.
-In California, a non-judicial foreclosure takes a minimum of approximately 112 days from start to finish.
+For example, it can be as short as two weeks in Virginia.
+In California, a non-judicial foreclosure takes approximately 112 days from start to finish.
 The process starts only when the lender or trustee records a “notice of default” no matter how long the Loan payments have been unpaid.
-(Please note as a result of the The Dodd–Frank Wall Street Reform and Consumer Protection Act the foreclosure process for owner-occupied loans has substantially changed.
+(Please note that the Dodd-Frank Wall Street Reform and Consumer Protection Act has substantially changed the foreclosure process for owner-occupied loans.
 Please contact Attorney/Professional for more details.)

-Deeds of Trust are subject to the rule “first in time, first in right,” meaning that the beneficiary of the first recorded Deed of Trust may foreclose and wipe out all junior Deeds of Trust recorded later in time.
+Deeds of Trust are subject to the rule “first in time, first in the right,” meaning that the beneficiary of the first recorded Deed of Trust may foreclose and wipe out all junior Deeds of Trust recorded later.
 If this happens, the junior debt still exists but becomes unsecured.
 If the debtor has enough senior secured claims upon his assets, the junior liens may be wiped out completely in bankruptcy.

 How Does the Process Trust Deed Investing Flow?

-Real estate investor submits loan application with all their personal information, co-borrower information if applicable, experience, credit score, available cash and credit lines, and details of the property.
-As a Hard Money Lender, we focus on the asset value as the primary decision of we are going to process the loan.
+Real estate investor submits loan application with all their personal information, co-borrower information if applicable, experience, credit score, available cash and credit lines, and property details.
+As a Hard Money Lender, we focus on the asset value as the primary decision if we process the loan.

-Once the loan application is completed our loan officer reviews the goals of the investor and his liquidity position.
-Our goal is to ensure that the real estate investor has enough cash and credit to include some of his own funds in the transaction as well as have the liquidity to make payments as promised.
+Once the loan application is completed, our loan officer reviews the investor's goals and liquidity position.
+Our goal is to ensure that the real estate investor has enough cash and credit to include some of his own funds in the transaction and has the liquidity to make payments as promised.
 If we feel that the investor is a risk, is too inexperienced with no plan, or does not have enough cash or credit to fully protect our private money investor, we will turn down the deal until our concerns are addressed and remedied.
-If the real estate investor has the experience, the liquidity capability, and a solid deal, only then will Level 4 Funding move forward to the next steps.
+If the real estate investor has the experience, the liquidity capability, and a solid value, only then will Level 4 Funding move forward to the next steps.

 We will pull credit and see the current financial credit score.

 The Title Company will prepare a preliminary title report for your review.
 Order Preliminary Title report.
 Finally, before a loan can be made, the title is checked to see what is owed on the property and if there are any judgments or tax liens against our borrower.
 The result of this search is called a preliminary title report.
-A preliminary report allows the lender to decide if, based on the status of taxes, liens, and loans, he wishes to proceed with the new loan.
-Level 4 Funding obtains the preliminary title report and searches through it looking for defects that would damage you should you become a lender.
+A preliminary report allows the lender to decide if he wishes to proceed with the new loan based on the status of taxes, liens, and loans.
+Level 4 Funding obtains the preliminary title report and searches through it, looking for defects that would damage you should you become a lender.
 One of the main items we pay attention to is a lien from code enforcement.
 That kind of item could be no big deal, or it could be a demolition order.
 We make sure everything is in order before we offer you the loan.

 Level 4 Funding LLC will complete the Loan Servicing Documents for you and send you the forms to be completed and signed.
 You will need to add your banking information so Loan.
 Servicing will know which bank to send the payment to.
 Please send the Loan Servicing agreement back to us so we can include them in the Loan Package and deliver the information to the Loan Servicing Company.
 You will be paid by a bank ACH Wire Transfer “Direct Deposit”.
 The Loan Servicing Document is the only document you will have to fill out and sign.

 The Title Company will contact you with wire instructions to wire your funds to the title.
-You as the Lender will have your bank wire the funds directly to the Title Company.
-The funding of the investment for the borrower(s) is processed through a title(escrow) company.
-You will need to wire the funds to the Title Company no later than 10:00 AM the day of the closing.
+You, as the Lender, will have your bank wire the funds directly to the Title Company.
+The investment funding for the borrower(s) is processed through a title(escrow) company.
+You will need to wire the funds to the Title Company no later than 10:00 AM on the closing day.

-Once completed at the Title Company, the Title Company will send us the Original Signed Documents within 24 hours.
-The Title Company issues a Title Insurance Policy and sends it to you directly but can take up to 30 days.
+Once completed at the Title Company, they will send us the Original Signed Documents within 24 hours.
+The Title Company issues a Title Insurance Policy and sends it to you directly, but it can take up to 30 days.